M.D., FESC, FACC, FEACVI

 De Haar Research Task Force

-Dr Alexander N. Kharlamov MD FESC FACC is a Founder and Executive manager of the Task Force/ DHRF (a.k.a.
+Dr Alexander N. Kharlamov MD FESC FACC FEACVI is a Founder and Executive Manager of the Task Force/ DHRF (a.k.a.
 De Haar Research Foundation) which is essentially a small self-employed enterprise.
 The idea of DHRF was born in Rotterdam on February 15th, 2013.
-Task Force develops and supports innovations in interventional cardiology, medical device development, intracoronary/ intravascular and non-invasive imaging (QCA, IVUS, OCT, CTA, CMR, TTE, photoacoustics), biomedical engineering, neurophysiology (mostly, consciousness), PET-imaging, and nanomedicine (multifunctional nanoparticles for theranostics of atherosclerosis).
+Task Force develops and supports innovations in interventional cardiology, medical device development, intracoronary/ intravascular (QCA, IVUS, OCT, NIRS, photoacoustics) and non-invasive imaging (MSCT/ CCTA, CMR, MPI, PET, TTE), biomedical engineering, neurophysiology (mostly, consciousness), and nanomedicine (multifunctional nanoparticles for theranostics of atherosclerosis).
 The DHRF provides start-ups and small enterprises in the United States and countries of the Commonwealth of Nations with the relevant research service and assistance representing, promoting and supporting their biomedical business in Europe as well as the relevant translational and clinical studies including CE mark procedures.
 The DHRF currently is an SME-business located in Rotterdam and Amsterdam (the Netherlands) with ambitions of the further development and expansion inside the Lowlands, Europe and in the United States.
 The minimum price contract (valid until 31 December, 2019) is 4,946.08 EUR per month (a consultancy from 123.7 EUR per hour).

 Thus, De Haar Research Task Force provides the service as follows: